nikitavoloboev/data/operating-systems/containers/kubernetes/kubernetes-plugins.md

 - [kubectl-view-allocations](https://github.com/davidB/kubectl-view-allocations) - kubectl plugin lists allocations for resources (cpu, memory, gpu,...) as defined into the manifest of nodes and running pods.
 - [Helm mapkubeapis Plugin](https://github.com/hickeyma/helm-mapkubeapis) - Map deprecated or removed Kubernetes APIs in a release to supported APIs.
 - [Secret Manager](https://github.com/itscontained/secret-manager) - Kubernetes add-on to automate the creation and renewal of secrets from various external secret sources.
+- [helm-cronjobs](https://github.com/bambash/helm-cronjobs) - Define an array of jobs in values.yaml helm will take care of creating all the CronJobs.

 ## Links